-2 Repealed by the Health (Meat Hygiene) Regulations 2001.
+2 Repealed by the Health (Meat Hygiene) Regulations 2001, which were repealed by the Health (Food and Pet Meat) Repeal Regulations 2009.

 3 Under the Alteration of Statutory Designations Order (No. 3) 2001 a reference in any law to the Health Department shall be read as a reference to the Department of Health.